Beard's Roman Women

 Beard's Roman Women is a 1976 novel by British novelist Anthony Burgess.

 Dated "Montalbuccio-Monte Carlo-Eze-Callian, Summer 1975", according to Burgess it was written in the back of his Bedford Dormobile as he and his wife, Liana Burgess toured Europe and "partly in the bedroom of a small hotel run by Swiss homosexuals" (You've Had Your Time).

 The novel is set in Rome and is apparently based on Burgess's experience of being widowed in the mid-1960s.
 Burgess's wife, Liana, is depicted as Paola Lucrezia Belli in the novel.

 Photographs in the original edition were by David Robinson.

-In 2018, a new edition of Beard's Roman Women was published by Manchester University Press.
-This edition restores David Robinson's photographs for the first time since the first edition.
-It also features a new introduction by Graham Foster, a fully annotated text, and several appendices of previously unpublished writing by Burgess.
+In 2018, a new edition was published by Manchester University Press, restoring the photographs for the first time since the first edition.
+There is also a new introduction by Graham Foster, a fully annotated text, and several appendices of previously unpublished writing by Burgess.

 Plot

 Ronald Beard, a screenwriter specialising in musicals, is grieving the death of his wife, Leonora, from cirrhosis of the liver.
 He is convinced by a Hollywood mogul to write a musical based on the life of Lord Byron, and Percy and Mary Shelley, so he makes the trip to Los Angeles to meet with the studio.
 There, he meets the photographer Paola Lucrezia Belli at a party and begins an affair, later following her to Rome.

 In Rome, Beard gets down to work as Paola is called to Israel to take pictures of the Six Day War.
 While she is away, Beard is constantly interrupted by Gregory Gregson, a brash drunk who worked with Beard in the Colonial Service in Brunei, and mysterious phone calls from someone claiming to be Leonora.
 He also has to fend off Paola's ex-husband, the literary novelist Pathan, who lays claim to the contents of Paola's apartment.

 Eventually, Beard, suffering from an unnamed, and terminal, tropical disease, settles down with Leonora's sister in England.
 He returns to Rome a final time to die, though his body refuses to give up.